Super Junior-D&E: 2017–2022: Style, Bout You, Danger, Bad Blood, and Countdown

 On December 31, 2019, they performed at Taipei New Year's Eve stage in Taiwan.
 They sang several of their hit singles, namely "Danger", "Growing Pains", "'Bout You" and "Oppa Oppa".

 On September 3, 2020, their fourth EP, Bad Blood was released, alongside Bad Liar on September 28.
 On November 25, 2020, they released a Japanese single titled "Wings".

 On November 2, 2021, D&E released their first Korean studio album Countdown.
 Donghae and Eunhyuk did solo songs as pre-release singles for their upcoming album.
 Donghae released the single "California Love" on October 13, featuring Jeno of NCT, while Eunhyuk released the single "Be" on October 20.
-On December 10, they will release a special version of their studio album titled Countdown - Zero ver.
+On December 10, they released a special version of their studio album titled Countdown - Zero ver.
 (Epilogue).

 2023–present: First world tour and new label

 The duo held their first fancon world tour, DElight Party, starting in June in South Korea and running with announced stops till December 2023.
 The tour includes stops in Asia, Oceania, and North America.

 In July 2023, the duo's solo activities contract expired with SM, while their activities with Super Junior would remain under SM Entertainment.
 It was confirmed that the duo's future activities would continue with them under new label and then became the only sub-unit of Super Junior had managed under different label with Super Junior.

-On September 1, D&E founded their agency, ODE Entertainment with Donghae & Eunhyuk serving as co-CEOs.
+On September 1, D&E founded their agency, ODE Entertainment, with Donghae and Eunhyuk serving as co-CEOs.

 In January 2024, D&E announced plans to expand their activities in Japan, joining hands with Warner Music Korea, which would charge as their Japan's management and would launch an official Japanese fanclub site.

 On March 11, 2024, it was announced that D&E would be releasing their fifth EP 606 on March 26 as their first release under their new label.
 The pre-release single "Rose" was released on March 19.
 The entire EP was released with six tracks, including the pre-release single and lead single "GGB".

 On April 2, the duo announced the dates for their live tour in Japan, Departure, with shows scheduled between April 12 to June 26 across 9 cities.

 On April 10, their Japanese single "Like That" was released and announced as the pre-release single for their upcoming album.
 Later on June 24, D&E released another Japanese single "You&Me".
 On July 1, it was announced that their 2nd Japanese EP You&Me would be release on July 31.

 On August 1, D&E revealed Asia continents for their upcoming World Tour Eclipse, with shows across 7 countries scheduled between September 28, 2024, to January 26, 2025.
-On August 5, D&E released Chinese single "Promise" with the remaining member of Super Junior-M : Siwon, Zhoumi, Ryeowook and Kyuhyun.
+On August 5, D&E released Chinese single "Promise" with the remaining members of Super Junior-M : Siwon, Zhoumi, Ryeowook and Kyuhyun.

 On September 12, it was announced that D&E would be releasing their sixth extended play Inevitable on October 25.